whispir/api/source/includes/_api-access.md

 * JSON - `application/vnd.whispir.message-v1+json`

 For more information on Messages and all the other Whispir resources please continue through the documentation, or browse straight to Messages resource documentation for more information.

+### Case Sensitivity of Headers

+As per <a href="https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html">RFC-2616</a>, the headers in both the request and response are case in-sensitive.
+This implies that `Accept = accept` in request headers, and `Location = location` in response headers.
+When you process the header values, please ensure that case sensitivity does not cause any issues in your integration implementation.